 The Institute for Research into Superdiversity (IRiS) works to advance and promote the University's expertise in the emerging field of superdiversity.
 We are the first institute in the UK and one of the first globally, to focus on superdiversity."

-The 2014-2015 cohort will be recruited in June 2014.
+The 2014-2015 cohort will be recruited in Summer 2014.
 Practitioner researchers should be located within Birmingham-based organisations, work with, or be located within superdiverse community settings and have an interest in research and knowledge transfer.
 More information and application form.

 | Watch the latest videos of IRiS researchers from across the University, talking about their particular areas of research and how this fits in with the work of IRiS.